-- 1. Doctor's excuse (when seen and documented by a licensed physician)

-- 2. Funeral of close friend or relative

-- 3. Court appearance.
+- 1. Doctor's excuse (when seen and documented by a licensed physician) - 2.
+Funeral of close friend or relative - 3.
+Court appearance. - 4.
+State allowance of mental health days (5 days).

-Illness or Injury: PLEASE KEEP YOUR CHILD HOME IF he/she has a fever, vomiting, diarrhea, unexplained rash or red eyes the night before or the morning of school.
-Diarrhea is defined as 3 loose stools in 24 hours or a change in bowel habit.
-A fever is defined as a temperature of 100°F. Most fevers subside in the morning, but go up again during the day.
-Your child can return to school when he/she has been symptom free for 24 hours without the use of fever reducing medication.
+Illness or Injury: PLEASE KEEP YOUR CHILD HOME IF he/she has a fever, vomiting, diarrhea, unexplained rash, or red eyes the night before or the morning of school.
+Diarrhea is defined as 3 loose stools in 24 hours or a change in bowel habits.
+A fever is defined as a temperature of 100°F. Most fevers subside in the morning but go up again during the day.
+Your child can return to school when he/she has been symptom-free for 24 hours without the use of fever-reducing medication.
 If your child will be absent from school, you need to call the attendance line (847-740-1490) by 9 a.m.
 This is a 24-hour line so you can call anytime--even during the night if necessary.